wpilibsuite/frc-docs/source/docs/controls-overviews/control-system-hardware.rst

 .. image:: images/control-system-hardware/jaguar-motor-controller.png
   :width: 500

-The `Jaguar motor controller <https://www.ti.com/lit/an/spma033a/spma033a.pdf?ts=1607574399581>`__ from VEX Robotics (formerly made by Luminary Micro and Texas Instruments) is a variable speed motor controller for use in FRC.
+The `Jaguar Motor Controller <https://www.ti.com/lit/an/spma033a/spma033a.pdf?ts=1607574399581>`__ from VEX Robotics (formerly made by Luminary Micro and Texas Instruments) is a variable speed motor controller for use in FRC.
 For FRC, the Jaguar may only be controlled using the PWM interface.

 DMC-60 and DMC-60C Motor Controller
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^